-Since the syndicated loan is contributed by multiple lenders, the loan can be in different types of loans and currencies.
-The varying loan types offer different types of interest such as fixed or floating interest rates, which makes it flexible for the borrower.
+Since a syndicated loan is contributed to by multiple lenders, the loan can be structured in different types of loans and securities.
+The varying loan types offer different types of interest, such as fixed or floating interest rates, which makes it more flexible for the borrower.
 Also, borrowing in different currencies protects the borrower from currency risks resulting from external factors such as inflation and government laws and policies.

 3. Large amount

-Loan syndication allows borrowers to borrow large amounts of loans in the long term to finance capital-intensive projects.
-A large corporation or government can borrow a huge loan to finance large equipment leasing, mergers, and financing transactions in telecommunications, petrochemical, mining, energy, transportation, etc..
-A single lender would be unable to raise funds to finance such projects, and therefore, bringing several lenders to finance a single lender makes it easy to carry out such projects.
+Loan syndication allows borrowers to borrow large amounts to finance capital-intensive projects.
+A large corporation or government can borrow a huge loan to finance large equipment leasing, mergers, and financing transactions in telecommunications, petrochemical, mining, energy, transportation, etc. A single lender would be unable to raise funds to finance such projects, and therefore, bringing several lenders to provide the financing makes it easy to carry out such projects.

 4. Positive reputation

 The participation of multiple lenders to finance a borrower’s project is a reinforcement of the borrower’s good market image.
-Normally, lenders would be unwilling to lend to a borrower with poor credit history because it exposes them to higher lending risks.
-Borrowers that successfully paid syndicated loans in the past elicit a positive reputation among lenders, which makes it easy for them to access credit facilities from financial institutions in the future.
+Borrowers that have successfully paid syndicated loans in the past elicit a positive reputation among lenders, which makes it easier for them to access credit facilities from financial institutions in the future.

 Thank you for reading CFI’s explanation of a syndicated loan.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following CFI resources will be helpful: